nosratiz/UpsChallengeCode/README.md

-# Reseliancy
+# Reseliancy and Clean Code

-this app is built to withstand unexpected server issues and remain reliable.
+This app is built to withstand unexpected server issues and remain reliable.
 I've implemented a retry policy using Polly to ensure our users have constant access to the resources they need.
 If there's ever a disruption in our server, our app will automatically try again until it successfully connects, minimizing downtime for our users.
-You can always count on our app to be there when you need it.
+You can always count on our app to be there when needed.

 #MediatR

-My codebase now incorporates the CQRS pattern, which has significantly improved clarity and organization.
-This approach enables me to differentiate between various components and functionalities, leading to a more streamlined and effective codebase.
+My codebase now incorporates the CQRS pattern, significantly improving clarity and organization.
+This approach lets me differentiate between various components and functionalities, leading to a more streamlined and effective codebase.

 #FluentValidation

-I have integrated FluentValidation into My code to separate validation logic from business logic.
-This not only enhances the readability and maintainability of our code but also enables us to handle validation errors more efficiently and offer improved user feedback.
+I have integrated FluentValidation into My code to separate validation and business logic.
+This enhances the readability and maintainability of our code and enables us to handle validation errors more efficiently and offers improved user feedback.
 In general, it has been a valuable addition to My development process.

+# DI
+If you want to use dependency injection, you might find it useful to use Microsoft's Dependency injections and Host packages.
+This way, each project library can register its own services, making larger apps easier to manage.